Dates and Registration

 What is Last Aid?

 Many people want to die at home, yet in western countries most die in institutions like hospitals and nursing homes.
 The Last Aid project helps to educate the community about the basics of palliative care and care for dying people.
-The half-day courses are delivered using materials developed by Last Aid International.
+These courses are delivered using materials developed by Last Aid International.

 More than 8,500 people have already participated in Last Aid courses and more than 1,000 trainers have been trained across many European countries including Denmark, Switzerland, Germany, Slovenia, Lithuania, Austria and Scotland.

 What does Highland Hospice offer?

 Last Aid is a simple course delivered either face-to-face or on the Zoom platform.
 Last Aid aims to create awareness and discussion on topics related to Death and Dying.
 It is an interactive course, with two instructors and up to 20 participants.
 The instructors will aim to give practical tips on how you can provide comfort to someone who is dying, and what you can do to plan for your own and your family's future.

 The topics discussed are delivered in 4 sections: